itsvivekghosh/automated-circuit-to-MAGIC-vlsi-using-eda-tool/README.md

  lclayout --output-dir [Here your output will be stored] --tech [design_tech_file.py] --netlist [Spice_netlist.sp] --cell [Cell_Name]
  ````

- For example : Use dummy_tech.py file as design tech file.Use AND2X1.sp OR AND4.sp as spice netlist file.
+ For example : Use dummy_tech.py file as design tech file.Use AND2X1.sp OR LATCH.sp as spice netlist file.
 Use corresponding cell name ex: --cell AND2X1   OR   --cell LATCH.

  File name must be with location of file.
 Ex : If my all files are stored in Desktop then I will use
  ```